engie-new-business/technicaldoc/RELAYER.md

 const wallet = Wallet.BaseWallet.createRandom();

-// Here follows the different part of the message.
+// Here follows the different parts of the message.

 // The domain we are calling with the chainID and the address of the smart-contract we are calling. const domain = { chainId: 3, verifyingContract: '0xa8F87be466D1bDff91E6A8E44Be47bF767432638' };

 // Here, all the parameters that can be provided to the dApps to exectute the requested transaction.
-// In our cas only the signer is required.
-When called the contract only add the signer to an array of caller. const relayMessage = {
+// In our case only the signer is required.
+When we call the contract, it add the signer to an array of caller. const relayMessage = {
   relayer: "",
   signer: wallet.getAddress(),